 25 Common Pains You Should Never Ignore

-According to the National Institute of Health (NIH), approximately 11 percent of U.S. adults struggle with chronic pain.
-And while sometimes these aches are just a byproduct of the aging process, they can also be an indicator of a far more serious medical condition.
-Below, doctors, physical therapists, and other health experts highlight some of the common pains you should never ignore.
-If any of the following conditions sound like what you're experiencing, give your physician a call.
+If you're in pain, you're not alone.
+According to the National Institutes of Health (NIH), approximately 11 percent of U.S. adults struggle with chronic pain.
+And while sometimes these aches are a natural part of the aging process, they may also be an indicator of a far more serious medical condition.

-According to the National Institute of Neurological Disorders, approximately 80 percent of adults will experience some form of lower back pain in their lifetime.
+According to an Oct.
+2011 study published in The Spine Journal, lower back pain is one of the most prevalent complaints among U.S. adults.
 More often than not, it's just that—a bit of pain.
 But in rare cases, it can be something far worse.

 As Yera Patel, an orthopedic physical therapist at Kessler Rehabilitation, points out, sudden and severe lower back pain paired with bowel or bladder difficulties can be a sign of cauda equina syndrome (CES), a condition that results from something like a ruptured disc or a tumor pressing on the nerves at the base of your spine.
 CES requires emergency surgery—and if left untreated, it can cause permanent incontinence as well as possible lower body paralysis.
 If you're experiencing serious lower back pain, it's best to visit the ER and rule the condition out.